nemoarchive/documentation/submit_data.md

 * detection of unexpected file extensions
 * presence of all components of various bundle types

-Validation failure in any row(s) will result in an error message displayed on the submission page.
-Once errors are corrected, an updated validation file is submitted in the same way and undergoes the same validation.
+Validation failure in any row(s) will result in an error message displayed on the submission page, accompanied by an invalid manifest validation email with additional details about the error is applicable.
+Once you have corrected errors, your updated validation file is submitted in the same way and undergoes the same validation.

 Validation success will result in notification within minutes, via email, of the Aspera path to which you will submit your data, as described below.
 Be sure to submit to the provided path, as any other submissions will be ignored and routinely deleted.

 &nbsp;

-### Submitting Data
+# Submitting Data

-#### Currently accepted data types
 NeMO accepts both raw and derived data types of the file extensions [listed here](https://github.com/nemoarchive/documentation/blob/master/file_extensions.md).
 If you plan to submit data extensions not currently on this list, please let us know ahead of time to avoid manifest upload and/or processing delays, by emailing nemo@som.umaryland.edu.

 Depending on the size of your submission, it may be preferable to submit data files individually or within a tarball.
 Either is fine.
 We don't pre-define any specific directory structure for your submission, however we ask that you do not submit tarballs within a tarball, as that will delay processing.
 Files will be reorganized during ingest based on metadata provided in the manifest.

-#### Uploading using Aspera
+## Uploading using Aspera
 In order to submit data to NeMO, you will first need to download and install the IBM Aspera Command Line Interface, available from the [IBM website](https://www.ibm.com/products/aspera/downloads).
 You will find the download link under `Featured client software` > `IBM Aspera Command Line Interface`.